Barry-Fraser-Anderson/forkify/README.md

 The recipes are searchable and may be bookmarked.
 New recipes may be uploaded.

+NOTE:
+After completing this project I observed that it was only possible to upload a single recipe per session, as the form element had been over-written by the 'success/error' message.
+I fixed this by adding a 'resetForm' method.

 Topics covered:

 - Load and hashchange events